railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

    "","Emerson Earth","New York"
    "Miles A Minute","",""

-From the list of partners, click the :guilabel:`Import` button, and then in the :guilabel:`Import Data` window click :guilabel:`Browse` to search for and import the new :file:`data.csv` file.
-The web client automatically matches column names but the GTK client requires that you click the :guilabel:`Auto detect` button.
+From the list of partners, click the :guilabel:`Import` link, and then in the :guilabel:`Import Data` window click :guilabel:`Browse` to search for and import the new :file:`data.csv` file then click :guilabel:`Validate`.
-You can use the default :guilabel:`Options` or change them according to preference.
-Then click :guilabel:`Import`.

 You will get a dialog box showing that you have imported 2 objects, and you can see the new partners and partner addresses when you refresh the list on-screen.